 While it’s not the least expensive pellet cooker available, the actual selling price undercuts Traeger’s comparable Ironwood models.
 We listed the 24 inch EX4 MSRP (Manufacturer’s Suggested Retail Price) below at $1,150, but Webers always sell for MAP (Minimum Advertised Price), which is $999.
 The 36 inch EX6 model is available with a MAP of $1,200.

 We like a lot about SmokeFire and conclude that it is indeed a game changer.
 We’ve tested many pellet smokers that claim searing capability, but none knocked our socks off like SmokeFire.
 Weber has taken a lot of flak for SmokeFire’s shortcomings.
 Some deserved, some not.
 We applaud Weber for choosing bold innovation over a safe, “me too” design for their entry into the pellet smoker market.

-Looks like Weber is on the way to fulfilling their promises for the Weber Connect app.
-If they can come up with a fix for the grease fires and pellet feeds, complete the app, and debug the software, our rating could become Gold Medal (4 stars out of 5).
+Weber updated their software and app over the air and it is now fully functioning.
+If they can come up with a fix for the grease fires and pellet feeds our rating could become Gold Medal (4 stars out of 5).
 If they can get it to heat more evenly and scratch off most of the rest of the items in our list of Cons above, it could go Platinum Medal.

 Should you buy it now?
 Wait for version 2?
 Or choose from the many other models in the exploding pellet smoker category?
 As always, the answer depends on you.
 If you want an all-in-one pellet smoker/grill right now that’s capable of smoking low and slow, searing steaks, and anything in between, SmokeFire is it.
 Even if you already have a grill and just want to get a good quality pellet smoker, it’s still worth looking at, warts and all.
 Just be certain to clean out the ash, check the pellet flow in the hopper, and be aware of the left to right temperature differentials.
 If that is daunting, there are plenty of other choices in all shapes, sizes, and price ranges.